awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.BestPractices.md

 myauroracluster.cluster-ro-c9bfei4hjlrd.us-east-1-beta.rds.amazonaws.com:5432
 ```

 Your application would read from this file to populate the host section of the JDBC connection string\.
-Renaming the DB Cluster causes these endpoints to change; ensure that your application handles that event should it occur\.
+Renaming the DB cluster causes these endpoints to change; ensure that your application handles that event should it occur\.

 Another option is to use a list of DB instance nodes: